JohanDegraeve/xdripswift/Docs/DirectLibreRuntime.md

 - Re-enable, return collection to phone, then refresh: location must be waiting for Watch selection, rather than receiving updates.
 Repeat with a phone NFC reset delivered to the Watch.
+- Run the notification test with both apps backgrounded.
+Confirm the alert appears on Watch, then compare subsequent reading timestamps without opening either app.
 - With Water Lock enabled, check that visible xDrip stays frontmost under water.
   Repeat with location off and on.
 Check BLE recovery separately after leaving water; staying visible does not establish radio connectivity.